GistNoesis/3d-printer-weaver/README.md

 This project won't be developped further anytime soon, but If you'd like to support us, you can do so at our website.

 #TLDR: How to use the soft at the bottom.
-The thin the thread the better, Lot of small improvements have a large impact.
+The thiner the thread the better.
+Multiple small improvements have a large impact.